Aembit/terraform-provider-aembit/docs/resources/access_condition.md

 - `match_hostname` (Boolean) The condition requires that managed hosts have a hostname which matches the CrowdStrike identified hostname.
 - `match_serial_number` (Boolean) The condition requires that managed hosts have a system serial number which matches the CrowdStrike identified serial number.
 - `max_last_seen` (Number) The maximum number of seconds since the managed Cluster was last seen by CrowdStrike.
+Accepted range: 1-31449600 seconds
 - `prevent_rfm` (Boolean) The condition requires that managed hosts not be in CrowdStrike Reduced Functionality Mode.

 Optional: